CSLewin/APBW/mess/Combat Procedure.md

 **Sometimes you've just gotta chop heads.
 Combat basically works like this:**

-1. When combat begins, each player rolls a discipline die to generate **momentum**.
+1. When combat begins, each player rolls a discipline die + Grace to generate **momentum**.
 Roll your better discipline die if you saw the threat coming; roll your worse discipline die if it was a surprise.
 The result of your roll is both your starting momentum value and your **initiative score**.
-NPCs have initiative scores equal to their Attack Skill + 3.
+NPCs have initiative scores equal to their Attack Skill + 3, but NPCs do not use momentum.
 Turn order proceeds from highest to lowest inititive score.

+2. NPCs may do all of the following things on their turns:
+- Move OR Reposition
+	- Move: An NPC can move a number of distance steps equal to their Move score.
+Special methods of movement, such as climbing or flying, will have their own Move scores.
+	- Reposition:
+- Strike OR Interact OR Use An Ability

-2. When your turn begins, spend momentum to do stuff; costs in momentum are written as **[number]M.**
+3. When your turn begins, spend momentum to do stuff; costs in momentum are written as **[number]M.**

-3. If you're at the right range to Strike your target and you can afford the momentum to do it, it happens.
+4. If you're at the right range to Strike your target and you can afford the momentum to do it, it happens.
 When a foe is out of hits, they're dead (or disabled, if you prefer; see "Strike to Disable").

-4. If an enemy Strikes you, you can pay the momentum to actively defend youself (3M or more) by Parrying (high risk/reward), Dodging (moderate risk/reward), or Blocking (low risk/reward but requires a shield that degrades over time).
+5. If an enemy Strikes you, you can pay the momentum to actively defend youself (3M or more) by Parrying (high risk/reward), Dodging (moderate risk/reward), or Blocking (low risk/reward but requires a shield that degrades over time).
 If you can't or don't want to actively defend, you can passively defend yourself with a parry, dodge, or block (1M), even if this would leave you with negative momentum, although negative momentum applies as a penalty to your defense roll.
 You can also decide to forgo self-defense and rely entirely on your armor.
 - Parry:
 	- Note: Steel can only parry steel; magic can only parry magic.
 	- Roll: Discipline Die + Might (physical) or Lore (magic) + extra momentum spent - Enemy Attack Skill; success on a 7 or higher.